 GitHub Pages uses the following dependencies:

-- jekyll, jekyll-sass-converter, kramdown, liquid, rouge, github-pages-health-check, jekyll-redirect-from, jekyll-sitemap, jekyll-feed, jekyll-gist, jekyll-paginate, jekyll-coffeescript, jekyll-seo-tag, jekyll-github-metadata, jekyll-avatar, jemoji, jekyll-mentions, jekyll-relative-links, jekyll-optional-front-matter, jekyll-readme-index, jekyll-default-layout, jekyll-titles-from-headings, listen, activesupport, minima, jekyll-swiss, jekyll-theme-primer, jekyll-theme-architect, jekyll-theme-cayman, jekyll-theme-dinky, jekyll-theme-hacker, jekyll-theme-leap-day, jekyll-theme-merlot, jekyll-theme-midnight, jekyll-theme-minimal, jekyll-theme-modernist, jekyll-theme-slate, jekyll-theme-tactile, jekyll-theme-time-machine, ruby, github-pages, html-pipeline, sass, safe_yaml, nokogiri
+- jekyll, jekyll-sass-converter, kramdown, jekyll-commonmark-ghpages, liquid, rouge, github-pages-health-check, jekyll-redirect-from, jekyll-sitemap, jekyll-feed, jekyll-gist, jekyll-paginate, jekyll-coffeescript, jekyll-seo-tag, jekyll-github-metadata, jekyll-avatar, jekyll-remote-theme, jemoji, jekyll-mentions, jekyll-relative-links, jekyll-optional-front-matter, jekyll-readme-index, jekyll-default-layout, jekyll-titles-from-headings, listen, activesupport, minima, jekyll-swiss, jekyll-theme-primer, jekyll-theme-architect, jekyll-theme-cayman, jekyll-theme-dinky, jekyll-theme-hacker, jekyll-theme-leap-day, jekyll-theme-merlot, jekyll-theme-midnight, jekyll-theme-minimal, jekyll-theme-modernist, jekyll-theme-slate, jekyll-theme-tactile, jekyll-theme-time-machine, ruby, github-pages, html-pipeline, sass, safe_yaml, nokogiri

 Who are using Jekyll?

 Here are some websites/blog that were created with Jekyll:

 - Jekyll - itself and most of the GitHub’s subpages

 - HealthCare.gov - landing page and content subpages

 … and many other awesome projects and blogs are using Jekyll and hosted on GitHub Pages.